Somatic Savvy Rhythms

 • Closing discussion to share insights, questions and land on unique commitments for practice

-Not sure if Somatics is for you?
+Not sure if ‘somatics’ is for you?

 When we feel incongruence inside or are struggling with chronic or recurring symptoms, we certainly do not have the energy, space and time needed to collaborate and problem solve the way we need to in order to guide our world in a more harmonious direction.
-Somatic practices guide us back to our inherent flexible and resilient state where healing and growth occur as human nature.
+Somatic practices guide us back to our inherent flexible and resilient state where healing and growth occur as our human nature.
 The question becomes, once you feel stable and connected in your being, what will you do?

 As someone informed by Internal Family Systems, Polyvagal Theory, Yogic Philosophy, Somatics, and Social Justice Work, I have come to formulate a model of decolonizing consciousness that we will explore (primarily as reflection in between sessions), which can be understood as a reclamation of CHURCH.